Accelerating the transition to circular, regenerative economies.

 Moving towards a circular economy will maximise our chances of avoiding the most dangerous effects of climate change.
 A quick fix will not be enough.
 It’s time to change the big picture.

-EIT Climate-KIC empowers entire regions, industries and communities to implement a bold transition towards circular economy.
-To us, this means combining tailored actions across education, entrepreneurship and innovation to change whole systems from linear to circular.
+EIT Climate-KIC empowers entire countries, regions, industries and communities to implement a bold transition towards circular economy.
+To us, this means combining a portfolio of tailored actions across policy, finance, education, entrepreneurship and innovation to change whole systems from linear to circular.

 How do we do it?